Internalizing behaviors and their impact on mental health

 • Internalizing behaviors during childhood and adolescence are risk factors for mental health conditions, like anxiety or depression, during adulthood.
 Fortunately, these conditions are highly treatable and can be managed with the right support.

-• Some of the therapy techniques used to treat internalizing behaviors include cognitive-behavioral therapy (CBT), exposure therapy, and mindfulness.
+• Some of the therapy techniques used to treat internalizing behaviors include cognitive behavioral therapy (CBT), exposure therapy, and mindfulness.
 They can help you learn healthy strategies for coping with uncomfortable emotions.

 As their name suggests, internalizing behaviors happen in response to a person’s inner world of thoughts and emotions.
 They are directed at oneself (instead of others) and can include things like social withdrawal or perfectionism.
+This process is sometimes referred to as internalizing emotions since distress is turned inward instead of expressed outwardly.

 Internalizing behaviors often come from uncomfortable emotions like sadness, fear, or anxiety.
 They can also accompany mental health concerns like depression or anxiety.
+Some people may try to internalize stress as a way to cope — especially if they’ve learned to manage emotions privately or avoid burdening others.

 Unlike externalizing behaviors, like aggression or impulsivity, internalizing behaviors can be harder to detect.
 But by learning more about them, you can learn to identify internalizing behaviors in yourself and others.